 - C. Pre-Hearing Review Prior to the hearing, the Decision Maker(s) will consider both the final report and any feedback.
 Procedures for the hearing will be provided at least ten calendar days in advance to all parties by the Office of General Counsel.
 If a party does not have an Advisor, ACU will assign an Advisor to the party.
 The Decision Maker(s) may also elect to meet with the parties and their Advisor to discuss any relevant evidentiary issues prior to the hearing and review the hearing process that sets out additional information related to the format of the hearing and roles of participants. - D. Live Hearing The Decision Maker(s) and/or designated Hearing Officer will conduct a live hearing during which bother parties' Advisors will have the opportunity to cross-examine the other party and any witnesses that the Decision Maker(s) deem relevant. - General Format The hearing will be conducted live either in person or, at ACU's discretion, any or all parties, witnesses, and other participants may appear virtually, with technology enabling participants simultaneously to see and hear each other.
-Regardless of format, ACU will create an audio or audiovisual recording, or transcript and make it available to the parties upon request for inspection and review. - 2.
-Roles and Cross Examination - a) Decision Maker(s) and/or Hearing Officers The Decision Makers and/or Hearing Officer will consider each question posed by the parties' Advisors or anyone else for relevance and explain any decision to exclude a question that is not relevant.
+Regardless of format, ACU will create an audio or audiovisual recording, or transcript and make it available to the parties upon request for inspection and review.

+2. Roles and Cross Examination

+- a) Decision Maker(s) and/or Hearing Officers The Decision Makers and/or Hearing Officer will consider each question posed by the parties' Advisors or anyone else for relevance and explain any decision to exclude a question that is not relevant.
 The Decision Makers and/or Hearing Officer may invite explanation or argument related to why a question is relevant prior to making this decision.
-Decision Maker(s) may also pose relevant questions to the parties and witnesses. - b) Advisors Advisors' only role in the hearing is to ask relevant questions of the other party and any witnesses invited to the hearing by the Decision Makers. - c) Parties Parties may not directly question the other party or witnesses. - 3.
-Evidence - a) Relevance As mentioned above, relevance is the primary standard of admissibility of evidence and questions posed.
-Evidence is relevant if it has any tendency to make a fact more or less probable than it would be without the evidence; and the fact is of consequence in determining the Complaint.
-Although relevant, the Decision Maker may exclude evidence if its probative value is substantially outweighed by the danger of unfair prejudice, confusion of the issues or being misleading, or by considerations of undue delay, or needless presentation of cumulative evidence.
+Decision Maker(s) may also pose relevant questions to the parties and witnesses. - Advisors Advisors' only role in the hearing is to ask relevant questions of the other party and any witnesses invited to the hearing by the Decision Makers. - c) Parties Parties may not directly question the other party or witnesses.